showrin20/Higher_Studies/Netherlands/readme.md

    - **February 2026:** Submit OKP scholarship application.
    - **March–April 2026:** Selection and interview process (if applicable).
    - **May 2026:** Results and confirmation of acceptance.

-This version highlights why you’re an ideal candidate for the OKP.
-Let me know if you'd like any further adjustments! 😊